Creeting St Mary | Suffolk | IP6 8PR

 Bury St Edmunds 16 miles | Ipswich 9 miles | Newmarket 28 miles

-A substantial Grade II listed former Rectory of just under 7,000 sq.ft providing a fantastic business opportunity or conversion back to a family home, subject to planning, with the added benefit of gardens, grounds and outbuilding to include a Listed barn with detailed consent to convert to a 4 bedr
+A substantial Grade II listed former Rectory of just under 7,000 sq.ft providing a fantastic business opportunity or conversion back to a family home, subject to planning, with the added benefit of gardens and grounds set within just under 1.90 acres (s.t.s)

 CREETING HOUSE Creeting House is a wonderful Grade II Listed former Rectory presenting brick and flint elevations under a plain tiled, gable ended, steeply pitched roofline.
 The property is a great example of high Victorian gothic architecture dating back to 1861.

-The versatile accommodation is predominantly arranged over two floors, and of particular note are the formal reception rooms providing wonderful ceiling heights and views over the rear garden, and the drawing room which has a Jacobean style carved wooden chimney piece.
+The versatile accommodation is predominantly arranged over two floors.
+Of particular note are the formal reception rooms providing wonderful ceiling heights and views over the rear garden and the drawing room which has a Jacobean style carved wooden chimney piece.
 Also of note is the Aga kitchen/breakfast room with views over the front with a full range of wall and base units.

-The attractive gabled porch to the right of the house is of pretty knap flint brickwork with the date of 1863 together with a Latin inscription and provides access to the wonderful large entrance hall (35ft 9 x 13ft 2) with an open fire inserted in the red brick chimney breast.
+The attractive gabled porch is of pretty knap flint brickwork with the date of 1863 together with a Latin inscription and provides access to the wonderful large entrance hall (35ft 9 x 13ft 2) with an open fire inserted in the red brick chimney breast.
 This room also has a mosaic style tiled floor.

 The ground floor also comprises study, utility room, caterer's kitchen and two WCs.
 Two independent staircases lead down to the cellars, one of which has a barrel vaulted ceiling.
 This cellar provides the opportunity of further accommodation or possibly a cinema room, subject to the necessary consents required.
 The main staircase gives access to the landing where there are five bedrooms, all en-suite.
 The second staircase leads to the east wing.

-The first floor of the east wing comprises a staff /granny flat; bedroom, bathroom, kitchen and sitting room with log burner stove.
+The first floor of the east wing comprises a staff /granny flat which includes a bedroom, bathroom, kitchen and sitting room with log burner stove.
 On the second floor there are two further bedrooms, a bathroom and an attic store room.